kaushikb9/kb-hugo/content/posts/ai-vs-humans/index.md

 +++
-title = "The era of agents - AI vs Humans" slug = "ai-vs-humans-quadrant" date = 2025-06-21T00:00:00+05:30
+title = "Scaling AI, with humans" slug = "ai-vs-humans-quadrant" date = 2025-06-21T00:00:00+05:30
 description = "A quadrant model to think about where AI should lead, where humans still shine, and when the combo works best."